INTERNSHIP PROGRAM OVERVIEW

 ATTEND AN INFORMATION SESSION TO LEARN MORE:

-All information sessions will be hosted at our corporate office located in downtown El Paso at 100 N. Stanton Street.
+To learn more about this opportunity, please join us at any of the information sessions below.
+All information sessions for the Summer 2018 season will be hosted at our corporate office located in downtown El Paso at 100 N. Stanton Street.

 Qualifications for the El Paso Electric Summer High School Internship Program include the following.
 All requirements must be met.